topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/walkthrough.md

 ; Down to the mushroom
 ;
-EAST SOUTH       ; Back to start Room 10
+EAST SOUTH ; Back to Room 10 "TABLE AND CHAIR" (start) WEST WEST  ; Room 8 "MARBLE FLOOR".
+This room has "_u", which will drop the SILVER if our LAMP is on.
-WEST WEST NORTH  ; Room 0 "STONE TOWER"
+NORTH      ; Room 0 "STONE TOWER"
-DOWN             ; Room 64 "GREAT PIT"
+DOWN       ; Room 64 "GREAT PIT" (URN)

+; The URN has oil in it.
+When our LAMP runs out, we'll return here to fill it.
 ;
+EAST ; Room 65 "STONE WALL".
+This room has "_r" in it.
+After 3 visits, "_r" drops the SCARAB, which we won't need.
+;
-EAST SOUTH WEST SOUTH SOUTH                 ; Room 88 "MUSTY, CORRIDOR" (the "_q" poison is here ... keep moving) SOUTH EAST EAST EAST NORTH NORTH EAST SOUTH ; Room 92 "WIDE ROOM" (*SKULL) JUMP DOWN                                   ; Room 156 "CAVERN, BONES" ;
+SOUTH WEST SOUTH SOUTH                      ; Room 88 "MUSTY, CORRIDOR".
+The "_q" poison is here ...
+KEEP MOVING SOUTH EAST EAST EAST NORTH NORTH EAST SOUTH ; Room 92 "WIDE ROOM" (*SKULL) JUMP DOWN                                   ; Room 156 "CAVERN, BONES" ;